tyme-app/plugins/README.md

         "valueFunctionReloadable": true // shows a button to reload the dropdown },
 ]

+// The 'daterange' type was introduced in Tyme 2024.5.
+Please set the tymeMinVersion to 2024.5 if you plan to use it.

  ```

 Values of all form elements are available in your script in the global variable **formValue**.